 Partially indexed items in eDiscovery

 An eDiscovery search that you run from the Microsoft 365 compliance center automatically includes partially indexed items in the estimated search results when you run a search.
 Partially indexed items are Exchange mailbox items and documents on SharePoint and OneDrive for Business sites that for some reason weren't completely indexed for search.
 In Exchange, a partially indexed item typically contains a file (of a file type that can't be indexed) that is attached to an email message.
 Here are some other reasons why items can't be indexed for search and are returned as partially indexed items when you run an eDiscovery search:

 The file type is unrecognized or unsupported for indexing.

-Messages have an attached file without a valid handler, such as image files; this is the most common cause of partially indexed email items.
+Messages have an attached file that can't be opened, such as image files; this is the most common cause of partially indexed email items.